Space elevator: 21st-century advancements

 In 2012, the Obayashi Corporation announced that it could build a space elevator by 2050 using carbon nanotube technology.
 The design's passenger climber would be able to reach the level of geosynchronous equatorial orbit (GEO) after an 8-day trip.
 Further details were published in 2016.

 In 2013, the International Academy of Astronautics published a technological feasibility assessment, which concluded that the critical capability improvement needed was the tether material, which was projected to achieve the necessary specific strength within 20 years.
 The four-year-long study examined multiple facets of space elevator development, including missions, development schedules, financial investments, revenue flow, and benefits.
 It was reported that it would be possible to operationally survive smaller impacts and avoid larger impacts, with meteors and space debris, and that the estimated cost of lifting a kilogram of payload to GEO and beyond would be $500.

 In 2014, Google X's Rapid Evaluation R&D team began designing a Space Elevator, eventually finding that no one had yet manufactured a perfectly formed carbon nanotube strand longer than a meter.
 They thus put the project in "deep freeze" and also keep tabs on any advances in the carbon nanotube field.

-In 2018, researchers at Japan's Shizuoka University launched STARS-Me, two CubeSats connected by a tether, on which a mini-elevator will travel.
-The experiment was launched as a test bed for a larger structure.

 In 2019, the International Academy of Astronautics published "Road to the Space Elevator Era", a study report summarizing the assessment of the space elevator as of summer 2018.
-The essence is that a broad group of space professionals gathered and assessed the status of the space elevator development, each contributing their expertise and coming to similar conclusions: (a) Earth Space Elevators seem feasible, reinforcing the IAA 2013 study conclusion (b) Space Elevator development initiation is nearer than most think.
+The essence is that a broad group of space professionals gathered and assessed the status of the space elevator development, each contributing their expertise and coming to similar conclusions: that Earth space elevators seem feasible, reinforcing the IAA 2013 study conclusion, and that space elevator development initiation is nearer than most think.
 This last conclusion is based on a potential process for manufacturing macro-scale single crystal graphene with higher specific strength than carbon nanotubes.

+Also in 2019, astrophysicists Penoyre and Sandford proposed an already-feasible elevator design anchored on the moon, running through a Lagrange point, and reaching to earth's geosynchronous orbit.